Anxiety can have a great impact on your daily life.

 Breathing is simple and yet powerful

 We take it for granted though.
-Not only does it keep you alive, it regulates the balance between oxygen and carbon dioxide in your body.
+Not only does it keep you alive, but it also regulates the balance between oxygen and carbon dioxide in your body.

 It’s the relationship between the two gases that can create physical and emotional symptoms.
 Too much oxygen and you will feel on edge, jumpy and agitated.
 While too much carbon dioxide can make you feel sluggish, sleepy and tired.